hackclub/how-did-i-get-here/src/templates/essay.md

 ## Recap

-- When you loaded this website, it used my custom traceroute program to run a traceroute to your public IP, stream that over HTTP, and then render a textual explanation of the traceroute.
+- When you loaded this website, it used my custom traceroute program to run a traceroute to your public IP (<span class='generated'><%= pageGlobals.userIp %></span>), stream that over HTTP, and then render a textual explanation of the traceroute.

 - A traceroute depicts the path of routers traversed between two devices on the Internet.
 My particular implementation works by sending ICMP packets with increasing TTL fields.